Daniel J. Bernstein: Cryptography

 Bernstein designed the Salsa20 stream cipher in 2005 and submitted it to eSTREAM for review and possible standardization.
 He later published the ChaCha20 variant of Salsa in 2008.
 In 2005, he proposed the elliptic curve Curve25519 as a basis for public-key schemes.
 He worked as the lead researcher on the Ed25519 version of EdDSA.
 The algorithms made their way into popular software.
-For example, since 2014, when OpenSSH is compiled without OpenSSL they power most of its operations, and OpenBSD package signing is based on Ed25519.
+For example, since 2014, when OpenSSH is compiled without OpenSSL, they power most of its operations.
+OpenBSD package signing is based on Ed25519.

-Nearly a decade later, Edward Snowden disclosed mass surveillance by the National Security Agency, and researchers discovered a backdoor in the Agency's Dual_EC_DRBG algorithm.
+Nearly a decade later, Edward Snowden disclosed mass surveillance by the National Security Agency, and researchers discovered a backdoor in the Agency's Dual EC DRBG algorithm.
 These events raised suspicions of the elliptic curve parameters proposed by NSA and standardized by NIST.
 Many researchers feared that the NSA had chosen curves that gave them a cryptanalytic advantage.
 Google selected ChaCha20 along with Bernstein's Poly1305 message authentication code for use in TLS, which is widely used for Internet security.
 Many protocols based on his works have been adopted by various standards organizations and are used in a variety of applications, such as Apple iOS, the Linux kernel, OpenSSH, and Tor.

 In spring 2005, Bernstein taught a course on "high speed cryptography."
-He introduced new attacks against implementations of AES (cache attacks) in the same time period.
+He introduced new cache attacks against implementations of AES in the same time period.

 In April 2008, Bernstein's stream cipher "Salsa20" was selected as a member of the final portfolio of the eSTREAM project, part of a European Union research directive.

-In 2011, Bernstein published RFSB, a variant of the Fast Syndrome Based Hash function.
+In 2011, Bernstein published RFSB, a variant of the fast syndrome-based (FSB) hash function.

 He is one of the editors of the 2009 book Post-Quantum Cryptography.

 Software

-Starting in the mid-1990s, Bernstein has written a number of security-aware programs, including qmail, ezmlm, djbdns, ucspi-tcp, daemontools, and publicfile.
+Starting in the mid-1990s, Bernstein wrote a number of security-aware programs, including qmail, ezmlm, djbdns, ucspi-tcp, daemontools, and publicfile.

 Bernstein criticized the leading DNS package at the time, BIND, and wrote djbdns as a DNS package with security as a primary goal.
 Bernstein offers "security guarantees" for qmail and djbdns in the form of monetary rewards for the identification of flaws.
 A purported exploit targeting qmail running on 64-bit platforms was published in 2005, but Bernstein believes that the exploit does not fall within the parameters of his qmail security guarantee.
 In March 2009, Bernstein awarded $1000 to Matthew Dempsky for finding a security flaw in djbdns.

 In August 2008, Bernstein announced DNSCurve, a proposal to secure the Domain Name System.
-DNSCurve applies techniques from elliptic curve cryptography to provide a vast increase in performance over the RSA public-key algorithm used by DNSSEC.
+DNSCurve applies techniques from elliptic curve cryptography with the goal of providing a vast increase in performance over the RSA public-key algorithm used by DNSSEC.
 It uses the existing DNS hierarchy to propagate trust by embedding public keys into specially formatted, backward-compatible DNS records.

-Bernstein proposed Internet Mail 2000, an alternative system for electronic mail, intended to replace the Simple Mail Transfer Protocol (SMTP), the Post Office Protocol (POP3) and the Internet Message Access Protocol (IMAP).
+Bernstein proposed Internet Mail 2000, an alternative system for electronic mail, which he intended to replace the Simple Mail Transfer Protocol (SMTP), the Post Office Protocol (POP3) and the Internet Message Access Protocol (IMAP).

 Bernstein is also known for his string hashing function djb2 and the cdb database library.